Yellen intensifies Republican outreach amid Fed probe, Senate bill

-WASHINGTON/SAN FRANCISCO, July 14 As political pressure mounted on the Federal Reserve this spring in the form of a regulation relief bill and a probe into an alleged information leak, Fed Chair Janet Yellen kicked her congressional outreach efforts into high gear.
+WASHINGTON/SAN FRANCISCO As political pressure mounted on the Federal Reserve this spring in the form of a regulation relief bill and a probe into an alleged information leak, Fed Chair Janet Yellen kicked her congressional outreach efforts into high gear.

 Yellen connected with more individual lawmakers in May than in any other month since she took on the Fed's top role in February 2014, according to her most recent calendar disclosure, obtained through a freedom of information request.